IMJONEZZ/symphonic-autoresearch/README.md

 ## License

 See [LICENSE](./LICENSE) for details.
-Free to use; revenue sharing applies for commercial deployments.
+Free to use; revenue sharing applies for commercial deployments or replication.

 ## Credits